GiuliaLanzillotta/giulias_blog/docs/_posts/2020-01-05-human-motion-modeling.md

 ### Adversarial Geometry-Aware Human Motion Prediction
 by Liang-Yan Gui, Yu-Xiong Wang, Xiaodan Liang, and Jos´e M. F. Moura<br>

 Finally we discuss one of the most influential and successful papers on human motion prediction.
 The *Adversarial Geometry-Aware Encoder-Decoder*  model (abbreviated *AGED*) reached SOTA results at the time of publication.
-The approach proposed in this paper builds mainly upon the work of Martinez et al., enriching the solution with the surprisingly powerful adversarial framework.
+The approach proposed in this paper builds mainly upon the work of Martinez et al., enriching the solution with the surprisingly powerful adversarial framework. <br>
+Although this work markedly outperformed the previous approaches its contribution is limited to the loss definition problem.
+The authors tackled both the frame-level and sequence-level loss.
+This remarkable result sheds a light on the already-known-to-be fundamental role of the loss in machine learning problems.

 # The architecture